-For this reason, grants and scholarships are preferable to taking out student loans.
-Gift aid is better than money you have to pay back.
-However, you probably won’t be able to cover 100 percent of your college costs with just grants and scholarships.
+But since most borrowers need to repay their loans, grants and scholarships are preferable to student loans; gift aid is clearly better than money you have to pay back.
+However, you probably won’t be able to cover 100% of your college costs with just grants and scholarships.

 Federal student loans are awarded based on the information you submitted on your FAFSA.
-Federal loans have benefits such as access to forbearance, deferment, and income-driven repayment plans.
-They also tend to have lower interest rates.
+Federal loans have benefits, such as access to forbearance, deferment and income-driven repayment plans.
+They also tend to have lower interest rates than private loans.

 There are three types of federal student loans currently offered:

-- Direct PLUS Loans: Graduate and professional degree students, or parents of an undergraduate student, can borrow as much as they need to pay for school minus the other aid they receive.
-The interest rate is 7%.
+- Direct PLUS loans: Graduate and professional degree students, or parents of an undergraduate student can borrow as much as they need to pay for school minus the other aid they receive.
+The current interest rate is 5.3%.

 If you’ve exhausted your federal student loan options, you might need to apply for a private loan to cover the cost of school.
 Unlike federal loans, lenders base private loan approvals on creditworthiness and income.

-Private loans usually do not have the same benefits as federal loans.
-If you lose your job or can’t afford your payments, your lender might not offer you an alternative payment plan.
+In addition, private loans usually do not have the same benefits as federal loans.
+If you lose your job or can’t afford your payments, your lender might not offer you an alternative payment plan, for example.
 For that reason, it’s often wiser to use federal loans first before borrowing from a private lender.

 Do you have to pay back financial aid?
 Though the answer isn’t a simple one, you now know the different sorts of aid available and their repayment terms.